techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 ### Nested Auto attendants and call queues

-Nested Auto attendants and Call queues (auto attendants and call queues that do not directly answer phone calls) no longer require a Resource Account and associated licensing.
+Nested Auto attendants and Call queues (auto attendants and call queues that don't directly answer phone calls) no longer require a Resource Account and associated licensing.

-Existing configurations that use Resource Accounts will continue to function and remain fully supported.
+Existing configurations that use Resource Accounts continue to function and remain fully supported.
 A combination of both methods can be used at the same time.

 For more information, see: